aleferri/casmeleon/README.md

 char is anything that is not a separator an operator or a digit

-Comment marker is '//'.
+Comment marker is '//' or /* */.
 Comment are removed before parsing

 Operators precedences are not included in the grammar to keep it short
 This is their precedence:

   * 0: "||", "&&"
-  * 1: "!=", "==", ">=", "<=", "<", ">", ".in"
+  * 1: "!=", "==", ">=", "<=", "<", ">"
   * 2: "<<", ">>", "+", "-", "|"
   * 3: "*", "/", "%", "^", "&"
   * 4: "!", "~"

-Some example:

-    //org implementation example
-    .opcode org addr -> {
-        for i until addr db 0; //i start from this_address and loop until the desired address padding with 0
-    }

-    //add immediate
-    .opcode add #imm8 -> {
-        if imm8 > 255 {
-            .error imm8 "immediate must be less than 256";
-        }
-        .db 0x10;
-        .db imm8;
-    }
-    //space after symbols are stripped, so "add # 26" is the same as "add #26"

-    //this syntax can also be used for meta-opcode, example:
-    .opcode db imm8 -> {
-        .db imm8;
-    } //db now deposit values in the program

-    //number format
-    .number .hex suffix 'h' //in the user program all number ending with h are hexadecimal
+For examples watch docs/grammar.md

-Program file is a list of labels and opcodes, labels are local or global
+Program file is a list of labels, opcodes and directives, labels are local or global
-Local labels are normal labels with '.' prefix so .done is a local label
+Local labels are normal labels with '.' prefix.
+For example '.done' is a local label
 Local labels can be called outside their scope, example:

      _f1: